 - Co-operating with other students in a set language task including group work, role-plays and debating.

 |Year 7||English Core and Accelerated, EAL, EAL Elective, Literacy|

 |Year 8||English Core and Accelerated, EAL, EAL Elective/ Literacy|

 |Year 9||English Core and Accelerated, EAL, EAL Elective/Literacy|

 |Year 10||English Core and Accelerated, EAL (core)|

 |Year 12||English Core and Accelerated, EAL, Literature|

 Wider Reading Program

 Wider reading is encouraged at all levels.
 A Reading Room/Literacy Centre is the focal point of a structured Reading Program for Year 7 and 8 students.
 Students are also encouraged to enter the Premier’s Reading Challenge.
-Reading records are kept and students produce creative collages, written and oral presentations based on their reading.
-There is opportunity for reading a range of texts, catering for varying interests and reading levels.
+Recital Reading is a collaborative reading approach used to enhance critical skills and comprehension strategies.
+Students are also taught comprehension approaches based on their reading needs.
+There is an opportunity for reading a range of texts, catering for varying interests and reading levels.
 There is also the South Oakleigh House Point Challenge where reading is encouraged as a way for everyone to earn points for their Houses.